danieelst/chess2fen-ai/README.md

   * The model can struggle a little bit when being provided with images using piece styles other than the provided in `/styles`.
   * Castling availability is naïvely computed (i.e. it is considered valid as long as the pieces are in their original squares).
   * En passant is always assumed to not be possible.
-  * No support for the half-move clock yet.
+  * The move counters have not been fully developed and trained yet.

 ## Getting images of chess boards